-It’s time again for my monthly blog post where I write about items that I might never mention otherwise or provide an update.
+It’s time again for my monthly tech round-up where I write about items that I might never mention otherwise or provide an update.

 In August I visited two relatives in hospital at different locations and spent time with family in the south of England.
 For me, this meant I was using my mobile devices more.

 - Listening to audio books via Audible

 - Snatch the mobile computer game

 Configuring a phone for my Dad